Jack Bender

 Jack Bender Family

-Jack Bender is married to Laura Owens, who is identified as a rabbi in Los Angeles sources.
-The couple have two daughters, Hannah Owens-Bender and Sophie Owens-Bender, both of whom have appeared in public profiles related to his life and work.
+Jack Bender is married to Rabbi Laura Owens of B’nai Horin of Los Angeles.
+The couple has two daughters, Hannah Owens-Bender and Sophie Owens-Bender, who have occasionally been mentioned in profiles of his life and work.

 Personal Life